 Harissa is a North African hot chilli sauce or paste with a lovely smoky flavour which can be used in many ways.
 It can be used as a marinade or rub on meat, fish, cheese and veg.
-I used to buy it but my supermarket stopped stocking it so I started making this recipe that I adapted from Ottolenghi’s Jerusalem.
+I used to buy it but at one stage my supermarket stopped stocking it so I started making this recipe that I adapted from Ottolenghi’s Jerusalem.
 A little goes a long way as it is quite powerful but you can make up a jar of the harissa in advance and store in the fridge.
 If you don’t have caraway seeds, leave them out and use a full teaspoon of cumin seeds instead.

 This recipe makes about 300ml.

 - 1 jarred red pepper

 - 1 small red onion roughly chopped (approx. 90g in total)

 - 3 red chillies, deseeded and roughly chopped

 - Pinch of smoked paprika

 - Place a dry frying pan on a low heat and lightly toast the coriander, cumin and caraway seeds for about 2 mins.
 You will get a gorgeous smell from the pan when they are toasted.